-Ms. Tighe has a long and distinguished career in government accountability and a wealth of experience in fighting fraud.
-Prior to taking the helm at Education, she was the Deputy Inspector General of the Department of Agriculture.
-From 1995 to 2005, she served as Counsel to the Inspector General, General Services Administration and, before that, as an Assistant Counsel for the Office of Inspector General.
+Tighe has a long and distinguished career in government accountability and a wealth of experience in fighting fraud.
+Prior to taking the helm at ED's Office of Inspector General, she was the deputy inspector general of the U.S. Department of Agriculture.
+From 1995 to 2005, she served as counsel to the inspector general at the General Services Administration (GSA) and, before that, as an assistant counsel for the GSA Office of Inspector General.

-From 1988 until 1991, Ms. Tighe was a Trial Attorney in the Fraud Section of the Commercial Litigation Branch of the Department of Justice.
-In that post, she litigated cases under the civil False Claims Act involving government agencies, including the Department of Defense, the Department of Agriculture, and the General Services Administration.
-Prior to her government service, Ms. Tighe was in private practice with the law firm Lewis, Mitchell & Moore.
+From 1988 until 1991, Tighe was a trial attorney in the Fraud Section of the Commercial Litigation Branch of the Department of Justice.
+She litigated cases under the civil False Claims Act representing various government agencies.
+Prior to her government service, Tighe was in private practice with the law firm Lewis, Mitchell & Moore.

-Ms. Tighe earned her law degree with honors from George Washington University (JD'83).
-She has a Master's Degree in International Relations from American University (MA'79).
-She graduated with distinction from Purdue University (BA'76), where she was a member of Phi Beta Kappa.
+Tighe earned her law degree with honors from George Washington University (J.D., 1983) and a master's degree in International Relations from American University (M.A., 1979).
+She graduated with distinction from Purdue University (B.A., 1976), where she was a member of Phi Beta Kappa.